DCU Routing Number: 211391825

 Learn About the Senior Management Team of DCU

-DCU is governed by a seven-member Board of Directors.
+DCU is governed by an elected Board of Directors.
 These dedicated, unpaid volunteers are elected by their fellow members to ensure the credit union is operated in their best interests.

 The Board's primary roles are to determine the Vision and Ends Policy that DCU will meet for its members, to hire a professional CEO to achieve those goals, to define the manner in which the CEO does so, and to monitor the CEO's performance.